srydell/fmdetect/README.md

 # get_special_filetype - A `constexpr` filetype matcher #

-`get_special_filetype` is a **very** fast way of matching contents of a file to a string.
+`get_special_filetype` is a dead simple, and **very** fast way of matching contents of a file to a string.
 It can for example be used to identify usage of a library in a file to set specific options in an editor (example with vim below).

 ## Installation ##